What Is Exactly The Beauty Of The New Israeli Cuisine?

 Hummus

-This internationally popular, beige-colored spread is traditionally made with mashed chickpeas, tahini sesame paste, lemon juice, and garlic.
-People across the world love hummus for its tangy flavor and the fact that it is filled with nutrients.
+This internationally famous, beige-colored spread is traditionally made with mashed chickpeas, tahini sesame paste, lemon juice, and garlic.
+People worldwide love hummus for its tangy flavor and its nutrients.

 Like tahini, hummus was brought to Israel by Jews from Arab countries, though today it is everyone's favorite.
 It tastes best when eaten with fresh, warm pita bread.